vveisard/lab-timeline/README.md

 # API

-Tasks which do not have an `timeEnd` must be manually ended.
+Tracks which do not have an `timeEnd` must be manually ended.

 # Cookbook

-## VN dialog engine
+## Reveal characters in string

-If you are making a dialog engine, you be inclined to schedule each character as its own task.
+If you are revealing characters in a string, you be inclined to schedule each piece of text (word, sentence, etc) as its own track.
 Alternatively, you can reveal characters using a function.

+- x is track run time
+- y is number of characters revealed

 In most cases, this reveal function is linear

-- x is task run time
-- y is number of characters revealed
 - the slope is "characters per second"

-If you want to do (something juicey)[https://youtu.be/v3FSsNA78iI?t=89] your "reveal function" could be a step function.
+If you want to do something juicey (like this)[https://youtu.be/v3FSsNA78iI?t=89] your "reveal function" could be a step function.